 Numbers 21:6 records that "the Lord sent fiery serpents among the people."
-Yet we are also informed that they were already there the whole time.
-15 When Israel murmured and rejected the evidences of God's presence, He was forced to remove His protecting hand and they were exposed to the natural dangers of the desert.
-Thus Paul wrote that 'when they murmured, they were destroyed by the Destroyer.'
-16 And we read that angels have many times "thwarted the Spoiler's purpose and turned aside the stroke of the Destroyer."
+Yet we are also informed that they were there all the time.15 But when Israel murmured and rejected the evidences of God's presence, He was forced to remove His protecting hand and they were exposed to the natural dangers of the desert.
+Thus Paul wrote that 'when they murmured, they were destroyed by the Destroyer.'16 And we read that angels have many times "thwarted the Spoiler's purpose and turned aside the stroke of the Destroyer.'17

-It is the restraining power of God that prevents mankind from passing fully under the control of Satan...But when men pass the limits of divine forbearance, that restraint is removed...Every transgression of the law of God is a seed sown which yields its unfailing harvest.
-The Spirit of God, persistently resisted, is at last withdrawn from the sinner, and there is left no power to control the evil passions of the soul, and no protection from the malice and enmity of Satan.18
+It is the restraining power of God that prevents mankind from passing fully under the control of Satan...But when men pass the limits of divine forebearance, that restraint is removed...Every transgression of the law of God is a seed sown which yields its unfailing harvest.
+The Spirit of God, persistently resisted, is at last withdrawn from the sinner, and there is left no power to control the evil passions of the soul, and no protection from the malice and enmity of Satan..18